Climate financial crisis: Can we contain it? – DW – 12/11/2023

 Climate financial crisis: Can we contain it?

 A vast industrial area opens before Hans-Peter Noll.
-Standing on the roof of a now-defunct coal mine in Essen in western Germany, Noll takes inventory of his legacy: his grandfather, then his father, had worked these mines.
-But Noll had shut them down.
+Standing on the roof of a now-defunct coal mine in Essen, in western Germany, Noll takes inventory of his legacy: his grandfather, then his father, worked these mines.
+But Noll shut them down.

 Noll, who is president of a foundation representing Zeche Zollverein and what used to be one of Europe's largest coal mines, had time for this transition away from coal.
 The Ruhrgebiet slowly ceased its digging operations over a period of more than 40 years.

-But today the world doesn't have that kind of time to act on climate change.
-With no action, emissions from existing coal power plants could on their own tip the world above the limit of 1.5 degrees warming, according to the International Energy Agency.
+But today, the world doesn't have that kind of time to act on climate change.
+With no action, emissions from existing coal power plants could on their own tip the world above the limit of 1.5 degrees Celsius (2.7 Fahrenheit) warming, according to the International Energy Agency.

 Phasing out coal as an energy source would mean shutting down around 9,000 coal power plants worldwide.
-Adding to that, the recommended phase-out of oil would leave thousands of pumping jacks idling and offshore drilling rigs stranded at sea.
+Adding to that, the recommended phaseout of oil would leave thousands of pumping jacks idle and offshore drilling rigs stranded at sea.

 Stranded assets haunt companies' balance sheets